 Revenue management.
 Automated or manual, the task of revenue management (or predicting an optimal hotel room price) is crucial for enabling a hotel to grow and stay competitive.
 The RM module uses data from other integrated systems to deliver relevant price calculations and automatically update them across the channels.

 Housekeeping and maintenance.
-Often augmented with staff mobility options, this system allows the front office staff to assign tasks to housekeepers, who can react in a timely manner and communicate easily.
+Often augmented with staff mobility options, this system allows front-office staff to assign tasks to housekeepers, who can respond promptly and communicate easily.

 Read our dedicated article to learn more about housekeeping management software for hospitality businesses and the top housekeeping providers worth checking out.
-This includes standalone solutions like ResortCleaning and Flexkeeping and PMS like OPERA and Amadeus, which provide housekeeping modules.
+This includes standalone solutions like ResortCleaning and Flexkeeping, as well as PMS systems like OPERA and Amadeus that provide housekeeping modules.

 Back office management.
 Internal admin tasks are operated in the back office.
-This is where you set up employee shifts, manage marketing activities, keep up with the inventory, and do everything else to make sure the hotel works like a well-oiled machine.
+This is where you set employee shifts, manage marketing activities, keep inventory up to date, and do everything else to ensure the hotel runs like a well-oiled machine.

 Point-of-sale services.
-When guests pay for any services outside of their reservation, all transactions should be recorded and operated by a hotel POS system.
-Integration with guest management and the back office allows you to keep track of your F&B stock, invoice guests, and report your revenue from these extra monetization channels.
+When guests pay for any services outside of their reservation, all transactions should be recorded and processed by a hotel POS system.
+Integration with guest management and the back office allows you to keep track of your F&B stock, invoice guests, and report revenue from these additional monetization channels.

-Even if many of these features exist in a core PMS such as OPERA 5, it’s rarely the best choice on the market.
-Oracle admits it by opening several possibilities for integration with its systems and custom development.
-In the rest of the article, we will explain what these integration possibilities are.
+Even if many of these features exist in a core OPERA PMS, it’s not necessarily the best choice on the market.
+Oracle admits this by opening several possibilities for integration with its systems and custom development.
+In the rest of the article, we will explain the integration possibilities.

 Understanding Oracle Hospitality software

-Oracle is a multibillion dollar technology provider with a wide selection of software and hardware products in numerous industries.
-The full set of hotel management systems from Oracle is provided under the umbrella of Oracle Hospitality.
+Oracle is a multibillion-dollar technology provider with a wide selection of software and hardware products in numerous industries.
+The full set of Oracle hotel management systems is provided under the Oracle Hospitality umbrella.
 This includes two versions of PMS software (legacy OPERA 5 and modern OPERA Cloud) and a set of guest services called Suite8.

 There are two options for independent software vendors who want to build integrations to Oracle Hospitality products:

-• Approval-based Oracle Hospitality Integration Partner Program used for integrating legacy solutions OPERA 5 and Suite8
+- used for integrating legacy solutions OPERA 5 and Suite8, and

-The use of the word “partner” indicates Oracle's big change in direction.
 To use the partner program, you must be reviewed by Oracle and pass their criteria.
-With OHIP, they’re aiming to change that and allow vendors to get around API capabilities without assistance.
-Currently, OHIP is open only for OPERA Cloud with plans to enable OPERA 5 as well in the future.
+With OHIP, vendors can get around API capabilities without assistance.

 But before learning what’s available, let's look in detail at the different PMS products Oracle provides.